How to make your website stand out from the competitors?

 Everyone has pleasant memories from childhood of counting to midnight on New Year.
-All TV channels display a clock and all citizens of Earth hold their breath monitoring a moving arrow striving to reach number 12.
-This countdown bring the feeling that something important is happening and you don’t want to miss this desirable moment.
+All TV channels display a clock and all citizens of Earth hold their breath monitoring a moving arrow striving to reach the number 12.
+This countdown brings the feeling that something important is happening, and you don’t want to miss this desirable moment.

 Placing a countdown timer on a website will have the same positive effect.
-When you are planning to launch a renewed site or some campaign, the variables that are changing in real time will encourage visitors to wait impatiently and be curious about what is going to happen after counting is over or, on the contrary, hurry up to make a purchase before it’s too late.
-Be it a circular progress bar or a simple countdown shown in arabic figures, it will also stand out from the sites arranging their message in a form of unchangeable information.
-For Drupal sites a Countdown Timer module will be useful.
+When you are planning to launch a renewed site or some campaign, the variables that are changing in real-time will encourage visitors to wait impatiently and be curious about what is going to happen after counting is over or, on the contrary, hurry up to make a purchase before it’s too late.
+Be it a circular progress bar or a simple countdown shown in Arabic figures, it will also stand out from the sites by arranging its message in a form of unchangeable information.
+For Drupal sites, a Countdown Timer module will be useful.